Chapter 1 Data Manipulation using dplyr

 of class tbl_df

 structure is very similar to a data frame.
-For our purposes the only differences
+For our purposes the relevant differences

 are that